thunder-engine/thunder-doc/reference/animation.rst

 :ref:`void<api_void>`  **Animation::setLoopCount** (:ref:`int32_t<api_int32_t>`  *loops*)

-Sets the new number of *loops* of animation.
+Sets the new number of *loops* of animation; -1 in case of infinite animation.

 **See also** loopCount().